COMMA: Coordinate-aware Modulated Mamba Network for 3D Dispersed Vessel Segmentation: Conclusion

 In this study, we propose a Mamba-based dual-branch network for precise 3D vessel segmentation.
 We first quantitatively highlight the dispersed nature and spatial uncertainty of vascular structures and introduce a coordinate-based interaction strategy to enhance spatial information perception.
 The Mamba architecture is employed to capture long-range dependencies with relatively low computational costs.
 COMMA has been evaluated on six datasets, outperforming the state-of-the-art methods.
-Ablation studies further demonstrate the contributions of the dual-branch approach and spatial location awareness.

-One limitation of this study is that COMMA may not fully leverage unlabeled data.
-Due to the dispersed nature of vessels, annotating vascular structures is typically more labor-intensive than for compact organs, leading to smaller labeled datasets.
-Many semi-supervised \cite{DBLP:conf/nips/YouDMLCZSD23, basak2023pseudo} and self-supervised \cite{ma2021self, shi2023progressive, 10540037} methods have been developed to exploit unlabeled data.
-COMMA does not yet utilize unlabeled data.
-Future research could explore developing semi- and self-supervised methods within the dual-branch framework, optimizing spatial location utilization for improved vessel segmentation. {
+Future work may explore integrating COMMA into semi-supervised or self-supervised learning paradigms to leverage unlabeled data.
+Additionally, the proposed coordinate-aware strategy holds potential for incorporation into foundation model design for 3D vascular segmentation.